What is the East Stroudsburg University (ESU) Early Start Program?

 Academic Advising: Academic advising is one of the most important influences on students' collegiate experience.
 Through regular contact with students--whether face-to-face, through email, on the telephone, or through computer-supported system, advisers gain meaningful insights into students' academic, social, and personal experiences.
 Advisors use these insights to help students become part of the academic community, develop sound academic and career goals, and, ultimately, to be successful learners.

-Structured Social Activities: Throughout Early Start, the program, along with Student Affairs, provides social and cultural activities.
+Structured Social Activities: Throughout Early Start, the program, along with Campus Life and Inclusive Excellence, provides social and cultural activities.

 Tutoring: Warrior Tutoring Center (WTC) provides content-based tutoring, supplemental instruction, group tutoring and individual tutoring as needed.